 How do you charge for your time and services?

 Let’s get that out in the open right away, because I know it’s on your mind!
 The short answer is, I charge $85 an hour.
 The longer (and more realistic) answer is, my time is charged a few different ways, depending on the scope of your project.
-For example, I offer a 40-hour new construction consulting package at a reduced rate.
-But with a remodeling project, I charge a flat fee based on a percentage of the total cost.
+For example, I offer a 40-hour new construction consulting package, charged in 15-minute increments.
+But with a remodeling project, I have a flat fee based on a percentage of the total cost.
 With a quick phone call, I’ll be able to tell you how YOUR project’s fee will be structured.

 Do you offer free consultations?